Paddling On A Sea Of Glass

-Utah is largely known for it’s national parks, which mostly reside in the Southern end of the state, however there isn’t much to paddle in the desert red rock.
-The vast majority of lakes and rivers lay in the north, with none more picturesque then the Great Salt Lake.
+Utah is largely known for its national parks, which are mostly located in the southern end of the state, however, there isn’t much to paddle in the desert red rock.
+The vast majority of lakes and rivers are located in the north, with none more picturesque then the Great Salt Lake.

-We made a day out of the trip, brought a grill for food and enjoyed the solitude.
+We made a day out of the trip, brought a grill for food, and enjoyed the solitude.
 We maybe saw one car drive by.
-As sunset neared and golden hour started we took the board out again and that’s when the real magic started.
-The winds calmed and the sky and mountains reflected perfectly across the lake.
-The orange glow spread like a fire across the water, it was magical.
+As sunset neared and golden hour started, we took the board out again and that’s when the real magic started.
+The winds calmed while the sky and mountains reflected perfectly across the lake.
+The orange glow spread like a fire across the water; it was magical.
 I had my drone, which you can see shots of in the gallery below, and from an aerial view the lake produced an incredible light show.

 If you do head out there, feel free to explore the area.
 Find a good spot and have an awesome time!

 - Check the weather before going.

 - Make sure rain is not in the forecast